david-j-hearn/phenoCollectR/README.md

 ## Installation notes
 `phenoCollectR` depends on STAN.
 The package will check if all dependencies to run STAN are available and will ask the user if STAN should be installed.

-STAN installation (and checks) are performed using the utilities of the `rstan` package. `phenoCollectR` will also install `rstan` if necessary.
+STAN installation (and checks) are performed using the utilities of the `cmdstanr` package. `phenoCollectR` will also install `cmdstanr` if necessary.

 ## Quick example:
 ```{r,R.options=list(max.print=20)}